ConstellationApps/Forms/docs/user/widget-overview.rst

 The signature field includes a box for a user to type their name or signature, and a box which when clicked satisfies the conditions in the United States for a signature.

-Before using this system for cases where a signature needs to be legally binding, you should consult with legal council and determine if this is sufficient for your region and local laws.
+.. warning:: Before using this system for cases where a signature
+             needs to be legally binding, you should consult with legal council and determine if this is sufficient for your region and local laws.